Table of contents: Removal ↓ Engine 2.0 l ↓ Engine 3.0 l ↓ Engine 4.2 l ↓ All engines ↓ Examination ↓ Installation ↓

 1. Remove the air filter.

-3. Disconnect the coolant expansion tank from the holder and move it aside with the hoses connected.
+3. Disconnect the coolant expansion tank from the holder and move it to the side with the hoses attached.

 4. Remove the screws (1).
-The accompanying illustration shows the right bank of cylinders.
+The accompanying illustration shows the right row of cylinders.

 All engines

 1. Remove the spark plugs using a suitable spark plug wrench, such as HAZET 4766-1 or AUDI.
-At the same time, make sure that the candle key does not warp.
-Otherwise, it may lead to the destruction of the ceramic insulator.
+Make sure that the spark plug wrench is not tilted.
+Otherwise, the ceramic insulator may be destroyed.

 Examination

-1. Compare the removed candle with those shown in the pictures in the Chapter Engine Electrical Systems, this will give you useful information about the general condition of the engine.
+1. Compare the removed candle with those shown in the pictures in Chapter Engine electrical systems, this will give you useful information about the general condition of the engine.

-2. Check the electrode spacing with a probe.
+2. Check the interelectrode gap with a feeler gauge.
 The illustrations show a spark plug with one ground electrode.
 The required gap value is given in Specifications.

-Warning: New spark plugs usually have the electrode spacing set correctly.
+Warning: New spark plugs usually have the correct spark gap.

 3. To set the distance between the contacts, bend the corresponding ground electrode.
-To do this, tap on it from the side.
-When bending, rest a small screwdriver on the edge of the thread.
-Never lean on the center electrode, as this can be damaged.
+To do this, tap it from the side.
+When bending, lean a small screwdriver against the edge of the thread.
+Never lean against the central electrode, as it can be damaged.

-4. Apply a small amount of copper anti-seize compound to the threads of the new spark plug.
+4. Apply a small amount of copper-based anti-seize compound to the threads of the new spark plug.

 Installation

-Install the spark plug in the cylinder head and screw it in with your fingers until it stops, then tighten it with the head of the spark plug wrench.
+Install the spark plug into the cylinder head and screw it in with your fingers until it stops, then tighten it using the spark plug wrench head.

-Warning: To prevent the spark plug from being screwed in out of thread, place a small piece of rubber hose or plastic tubing over the spark plug shank.
-The flexible tube will work as a universal joint, ensuring that the spark plug is aligned with the spark plug socket, and if the spark plug starts to warp, the hose will slip on it, making it impossible to strip the threads.
+Warning: To prevent the spark plug from being screwed in incorrectly, place a small piece of rubber hose or plastic tubing on the spark plug stem.
+The flexible tubing will act as a universal joint, aligning the spark plug with the spark plug socket, and if the spark plug starts to become warped, the hose will slide on it, preventing the threads from being stripped.

-If possible, use a torque wrench to tighten the spark plug to make sure it is installed correctly.
-The tightening force of the candles is given in Specifications.
-If a torque wrench is not available, turn new spark plugs 90°, used spark plugs 15°.
-Spark plugs that are too tight can damage the threads in the cylinder head when turning them out.
-In this case, the thread is repaired using UTC or Heli-Coil inserts.
+If possible, use a torque wrench to tighten the spark plug to ensure it is installed correctly.
+Spark plug tightening torques are listed in Specifications.
+If you do not have a torque wrench, tighten new spark plugs by 90°, used spark plugs by 15°.
+Spark plugs that are tightened too much can damage the threads in the cylinder head when unscrewing.
+In this case, thread repair is performed using UTC or Heli-Coil inserts.

 1. Further installation is carried out in the reverse order of removal.

-4. Reinstall the engine top cover, refer to Section Removal and installation of the upper engine cover / lower protection of the engine compartment / subframe.
+4. Reinstall the engine top cover, refer to Section Removal and installation the upper engine cover/lower engine compartment protection/subframe.